“I want to quit blogging!”

 It’s my belief everyone has a special purpose.
 Rather than thinking this thing is all about you, try changing that perspective.
 Maybe it’s because it’s about someone else.

-Your delivery and focus will totally change… and so will the result of your efforts.
+Your delivery and focus will totally change… and so will the result of your efforts, as long as you stick to your mantra.
 You just wait and see.

 GIVE YOURSELF 5 YEARS